appaka/next-router-mock/README.md

 # Usage with Storybook

 ### Storybook Configuration
-Globally enable `next-router-mock` by adding the following webpack alias to your Storybook configuration.
+Globally enable `@appaka/next-router-mock` by adding the following webpack alias to your Storybook configuration.

 In `.storybook/main.js` add:
 ```js